-New Jersey issued a draft Energy Master Plan80 (EMP) to address New Jersey's electricity and heating challenges.
+New Jersey issued a draft Energy Master Plan78 (EMP) to address New Jersey's electricity and heating challenges.
 Components of the Energy Master Plan address ways to increase energy efficiency in the State.

 On July 6, 2007, Governor Corzine signed the Global Warming Response Act.
-The Act requires New Jersey to reduce greenhouse gas emissions by 20 percent (percent) by 2020 and by 80 percent (percent) by 2050.
+The Act requires New Jersey to reduce greenhouse gas emissions by 20 percent (%) by 2020 and by 80 percent (%) by 2050.
 Measures to meet these requirements will also help reduce SO_2 , PM, and NO_x emissions and improve visibility.
-A Greenhouse Gas Reduction Plan will be proposed in the Fall of 2008.
+A Greenhouse Gas Reduction Plan was proposed on December 15, 2008.